Reimbursement Instructions

 Step 4: Tracking your Reimbursement

-- Go to: https://atlas.mit.edu/
+- Go to: https://app.atlas-apps.mit.edu/

-- Click on “My Reimbursements” then “Track My Reimbursements”
+- Click on “Payments & Reimbursements”

 RFP Rejections